-Item to check:
+Item to check for PSC blower application:

 Increase the fan off time by changing the DIP switch selections on SW2.
 Refer to Table 2 for blower delay off settings.

 NOTICE: If the high limit control is faulty, it should be replaced.
 However, it must only be replaced by the same make and model as the original.
 Refer to the electrical diagrams for proper electrical connections.